ThibaultBee/StreamPack/README.md

 # StreamPack: RTMP and [SRT](https://github.com/Haivision/srt) live streaming SDK for Android

-StreamPack is a modern Swiss Army Knife for live streaming broadcast on Android.
-It achieves professional audio and video quality while running with low CPU usage.
-And don't worry, it is still easy to use.
+StreamPack is a modular live streaming library for Android focusing on audio/video quality and a great developer experience.
+It is designed to be used in live streaming apps and games.

-Simplify your live streaming integration.
+Simplify your live streaming experience.

 ## Setup